-*This is book number one in the Killing Killers True Crime series by Eponymous Rox
+*Book number one in the Killing Killers True Crime series, by Eponymous Rox

 FEATURED ON NBC AND IN CRIME MAGAZINEDOWNLOAD A FREE SAMPLE OF ILLUSTRATED EDITION